QuantEcon/lecture-source-py/source/rst/lln_clt.rst

 The intuition is the same --- there are simply more ways to get these middle outcomes

-If we continue, the bell-shaped curve becomes ever more pronounced
+If we continue, the bell-shaped curve becomes even more pronounced

 We are witnessing the `binomial approximation of the normal distribution <https://en.wikipedia.org/wiki/De_Moivre%E2%80%93Laplace_theorem>`_